Trump's national security guru

 when he made a fiery speech of support for Trump at the Republican convention in July charging that President Obama and Hillary Clinton had betrayed the ideals of their country and even led the crowd in chants of "Lock her up!"

 Generals who had served with Flynn were puzzled at this performance, which went against their code to not take such clearly partisan positions, even in retirement.
-So too had retired Gen.l John Allen, who gave his own stem-winding speech in support of Hillary Clinton at the Democratic convention.
+So too had retired Gen. John Allen, who gave his own stem-winding speech in support of Hillary Clinton at the Democratic convention.

 The former Chairman of the Joint Chiefs, Martin Dempsey, went public with his critique of Flynn and Allen in a letter t